MicroEJ/VEEPortQualificationTools/README.rst

 Test Suites
 -----------

-The Platform Qualification Tools (PQT) provides two kinds of Test Suite:
+The VEE Port Qualification Tools (PQT) provides two kinds of Test Suite:

 - C Test Suite that must be added to the BSP
 - Java Test Suite that are launched as standard MicroEJ Application

-A Test Suite validates a particular component of a MicroEJ Platform.
+A Test Suite validates a particular component of a VEE Port.
-The CORE Test Suite is applicable to every MicroEJ Platform.
+The CORE Test Suite is applicable to every VEE Port.
-The other Test Suites depends on the capabilities provided by the MicroEJ Platform to validate.
+The other Test Suites depends on the capabilities provided by the VEE Port to validate.

 A detailed explanation how to use each Test Suite is provided in the ``README.rst`` present in each sub-folder.
 For example, for the CORE Test Suite, refer to the `CORE Readme <tests/core/README.rst>`_.